The McLaren W1 is Redefining the Hypercar

 - Top Speed: 230 mph+

-- Chassis: Ultra-lightweight carbon fiber Monocage III platform
+- Chassis: Ultra-lightweight carbon fiber Monocage III architecture

 Performance Specs at a Glance: